 The main viharn (second picture) housed the famous Phra Kaew (Emerald Buddha) from 1475 before it was moved to its current location of Wat Phra Kaew in Bangkok.

-Apart from these two temple complexes you will discover a lot more by just walking or driving around the city and going like “wow, let’s have a look at it”.
+Apart from these two temple complexes you will discover a lot more by just walking or driving around the city and going like “wow, let’s have a look at it” – such as beautiful wooden temples that also get illuminated at night.

 Chiang Mai is located right at the foot of Doi Suthep, a 1,676m high sacred mountain that has two main attractions: Wat Phrathat Doi Suthep (วัดพระธาตุดอยสุเทพ) and its beautiful view point all over Chiang Mai city as well as several small villages that allow you to experience the simple life of the hill tribes.